[Last updated February 2021]

 Aid agencies do not like to fund foreign policy.
 They see this as unnecessary or at least not pro-poor enough.
 Still, they talk and talk about global public goods and more effective participation of the ‘Global South’ in global initiatives.
 This requires stronger foreign policy capacity in developing countries.
-In 2014 Peru will host the COP20 and it is in need of some international negotiation support.
+In 2014 Peru hosted the COP20 and it could have used some international negotiation support.
 Granted that Australia is not a name that comes to mind when talking about positive climate change negotiation outcomes but the need is clear and the principle stands: stronger foreign policy capacity could lead to a positive outcome for the entire world.
 Isn’t that worth supporting?

 Investing in foreign policy think tanks and supporting public foreign policy bodies may seem like supporting the competition but it can, in fact, be the best way of creating lasting alliances.